cjacks04/academic-site/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 ---
 Corey Jackson is an Assistant Professor in The Information School at University of Wisconsin-Madison and co-founder of the UW-Madision Collaborative Computing Group.
+His research bridges human-centered computing, computer-supported cooperative work, and design epistemologies from fields such as organization studies and psychology.
+His work employs qualitative and quantitative methodologies and is informed by a socio-technical perspective.
+His research contributes to the design of open collaboration platforms and is directed by two complementary approaches: (1) documenting human experiences in social computing platforms and (2) evaluating platform affordances.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.